 “The most beautiful experience we can have is the mysterious.
 It is the fundamental emotion that stands at the cradle of true art and true science.”Albert Einstein, The World as I See It

-The blades we are considering in this series of posts about sharpening are made from iron and steel, so it makes sense to examine these materials from the viewpoints of sharpness and sharpening.
-Let’s look at some of the supernatural and legendary aspects of working steel first.
+The blades we are considering in this series of articles about sharpening are made from iron and steel, so it makes sense to examine these materials from the viewpoints of sharpness and sharpening.
+Let us consider some of the supernatural and legendary aspects of working these materials first.

 Steel is a magical substance.
-Since ancient times, the blacksmiths that worked it were sometimes seen as gods, sometimes as wizards.
+Since ancient times, the blacksmiths that worked it were sometimes seen as gods, sometimes as wizards, and always as essential.
 Regardless of local traditions, the power blacksmiths possessed to combine and shape the elements of earth, wind, water, fire and even spirit into the tools and weapons of everyman’s trade was seen as magical.

 Even the blacksmith’s forge and anvil were seen as magical in and of themselves, and rituals incorporating them were widely believed to keep evil at bay, provide good luck and blessings, and even to cure ailments.

 There were several extremely famous magical blacksmiths back in the mists of time.
-Allow me to present two of them to you.
+Please allow your humble servant the honor of presenting two of them.

 Vulcan the God